Control-oriented Clustering of Visual Latent Representation: Neural Collapse in Continuous Vision-based Control

 A natural choice is to perform $k$-means clustering of the output actions.
 Unfortunately, not only is this classification not interpretable, it also does not lead to observation of NC (see Appendix~\ref{app:k-means}).

-We then conjecture that for a control task such as planar pushing, the role of the vision encoder is to convey a ``control goal'' to the action decoder from image observations.
-For example, looking at the left image in Fig.~\ref{fig:classification}, the vision encoder may set the goal of control to ``push the T block southwest and rotate it counter-clockwise''.
-Building upon this, we design two classification strategies: \begin{itemize} \item {\bf Goal-based classification}\ \ Given a sample $s_t$ as in~\eqref{eq:training-sample}, we look at image $I_t$.
+We then conjecture that for control tasks such as planar pushing \rv{and block stacking}, the role of the vision encoder is to convey a ``control goal'' to the action decoder from image observations.
+For example, looking at the left image in Fig.~\ref{fig:classification} for Planar Pushing, the vision encoder may set the goal of control to ``push the T block southwest and rotate it counter-clockwise''. \rv{Similarly, in the right image in Fig.~\ref{fig:classification} for Block Stacking, the vision encoder may convey ``move the block southeast and rotate it clockwise''.} Building upon this intuition, we design \rv{two strategies to classify each training sample: one that is \emph{goal-based} and the other that is \emph{action-based}.
+Since both strategies lead to similar observations of NC, we only present goal-based classification in the main text and refer the interested reader to Appendix~\ref{app:action_based_classfication} for action-based classification. }

+\vspacebeforepara \paragraph{Goal-based classification} Given a sample $s_t$ as in~\eqref{eq:training-sample}, we look at image $I_t$.
 We compute the relative pose of the target position with respect to the object.
-As depicted in Fig.~\ref{fig:classification} left, this relative pose is a triplet $(x,y,\theta)$ containing a 2D translation and a 1D rotation. \item {\bf Action-based classification}\ \ Given a sample $s_t$ as in~\eqref{eq:training-sample}, we look at the images induced by the action sequence $(u_t,\dots,u_{t+H-1})$, i.e., $(I_t,I_{t+1},\dots, I_{t+H})$.
-Importantly, it is possible that the expert did not finish her action plan at time $t+H$, which can be detected if the pusher is still in contact with the object.
-In those cases, we enlarge $H$ until the pusher breaks contact with the object, which forms a full episode of expert plan.
-Fig.~\ref{fig:classification} right illustrates such an episode, with the object transparency diminishing as time progresses.
-In a full episode, we compute the relative pose of the object at time $t+H$ with respect to the object at time $t$, which consists of a triplet $(x,y,\theta)$ visualized in Fig.~\ref{fig:classification} right. \end{itemize}

-The two classification strategies are correlated but different.
-Both of them measure the goal of the expert, but the first strategy measures the \emph{long-term} goal while the second strategy measures the \emph{short-term} goal (in an episode).
-In both cases, we obtain a relative pose triplet $(x,y,\theta)$ and we divide that 3D space into eight classes based on the signs of $x,y,\theta$.
+As depicted in Fig.~\ref{fig:classification}, this relative pose is a triplet $(x,y,\theta)$ containing a 2D translation and a 1D rotation \rv{for both planar pushing and block stacking}.
+We divide the 3D space that the relative pose triplet $(x,y,\theta)$ lives in into eight classes based on the signs of $x,y,\theta$.
 In other words, each class corresponds to one orthant of the space (called a \emph{relative pose orthant}, or in short a \repo), as visualized in Fig.~\ref{fig:classification} middle.
 A nice property is that the resulting classes are semantically interpretable!